raymondberg/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 ## 1.15.
 Improve the UI

 UI/UX is critical to keep your audience engaged.
-The sample template `tasks.html`, comes with bootstap integrated, however it does not use any additional styling yet.
+The sample template `tasks.html`, comes with bootstrap integrated, however it does not use any additional styling yet.

 Here is the template from Bootrap that is used in the demo above. https://getbootstrap.com/docs/4.0/examples/dashboard/.
 It can be downloaded from https://getbootstrap.com/docs/4.0/examples/.